-(C) develop and maintain a comprehensive information security program with a dedicated staff for the Central Repository, consistent with Appendix D, Data Security, that employs state of the art technology, which program will be regularly reviewed by the Chief Compliance Officer and Chief Information Security Officer;

-(D) implement and maintain a mechanism to confirm the identity of all individuals permitted to access the CAT Data stored in the Central Repository and maintain a record of all instances where such CAT Data was accessed; and

-(E) implement and maintain appropriate policies regarding limitations on trading activities of its employees and independent contractors involved with all CAT Data consistent with Section 6.1(n).

-(ii) Each Participant shall adopt and enforce policies and procedures that:

-(A) implement effective information barriers between such Participant's regulatory and non-regulatory staff with regard to access and use of CAT Data stored in the Central Repository;

-(B) permit only persons designated by Participants to have access to the CAT Data stored in the Central Repository; and

-(C) impose penalties for staff non-compliance with any of its or the Plan Processor's policies or procedures with respect to information security.

-(iii) Each Participant shall as promptly as reasonably practicable, and in any event within 24 hours, report to the Chief Compliance Officer, in accordance with the guidance provided by the Operating Committee, any instance of which such Participant becomes aware of: (A) noncompliance with the policies and procedures adopted by such Participant pursuant to Section 6.5(e)(ii); or (B) a breach of the security of the CAT.

-(iv) The Plan Processor shall:

-(A) ensure data confidentiality and security during all communications between CAT Reporters and the Plan Processor, data extractions, manipulation and transformation, loading to and from the Central Repository and data maintenance by the Central Repository;
+(C) develop and maintain a comprehensive information security program with a dedicated staff for the Central Repository, consistent with Appendix D, Data Security, that employs state of the art technology, which program will be regularly reviewed by the Chief Compliance Officer and Chief Information Security Officer; (D) implement and maintain a mechanism to confirm the identity of all individuals permitted to access the CAT Data stored in the Central Repository and maintain a record of all instances where such CAT Data was accessed; and (E) implement and maintain appropriate policies regarding limitations on trading activities of its employees and independent contractors involved with all CAT Data consistent with Section 6.1(n). that: (ii) Each Participant shall adopt and enforce policies and procedures (A) implement effective information barriers between such Participant's regulatory and non-regulatory staff with regard to access and use of CAT Data stored in the Central Repository; (B) permit only persons designated by Participants to have access to the CAT Data stored in the Central Repository; and (C) impose penalties for staff non-compliance with any of its or the Plan Processor's policies or procedures with respect to information security. guidance provided by aware of: (A) noncom (iii) Each Participant shall as promptly as reasonably practicable, and in ours, report to the Chief Compliance Officer, in accordance with the the Operating Committee, any instance of which such Participant becomes pliance with the policies and procedures adopted by such Participant 5(e)(ii); or (B) a breach of the security of the CAT. (iv) The Plan Processor shall: (A) ensure data confidentiality and security during all communications between CAT Reporters and the Plan Processor, data extractions, manipulation and transformation, loading to and from the Central Repository and data maintenance by the Central Repository;